You can volunteer with us:

 - Dial OP – the project has three strands, all which use Volunteers to provide support to the community; the Information Line is a local information helpline offering easy-to-access information to adults and their carers in Dundee; Blether Buddies offers friendship to isolated and lonely people in Dundee through weekly calls and Morning Call is a free outreach telephone service that aims to provide reassurance and connectivity to people who are vulnerable and/or isolated.
 Volunteers offer a short, scheduled, morning call to check on their wellbeing and welfare

-- Sources of Support – The programme enables those people who’ve been referred to the service to connect with community-based resources and participate fully in activities of their choice, as a way of improving their mental health and wellbeing.
+- Sources of Support/GO – The programme enables those people who’ve been referred to the service to connect with community-based resources and participate fully in activities of their choice, as a way of improving their mental health and wellbeing.
 Sources of Support volunteers are carefully selected and fully-trained to work alongside vulnerable adults on a one-to-one basis and offer the practical support they need to overcome their anxiety or fear of travelling, and join a group or class for the first time.

 - Link Up – Link Up Whitfield is an Inspiring Scotland project, hosted by Volunteer Dundee, based at The Community Services Complex, 101 Whitfield Drive, Dundee.
 Link Up Whitfield is about supporting community members to come together and create groups and clubs that people can participate in and have fun.
 All of the groups and activities that we currently support started with either, a small group of people or an individual, who had an idea that they wanted help with in their local area.